Gahna16/BratzCode_Kairotic/README.md

 Low-Stakes Socializing: Lowers the barrier to entry for social interaction by focusing on short-term "quests" rather than long-term commitments.

 How to Run

 1. Prerequisites
+a.
 Ensure you have the following installed on your local machine:
+b.
 Node.js (v18.0 or higher)

-npm (comes bundled with Node.js)
+c. npm (comes bundled with Node.js)
+d.
 A web browser (Chrome or Edge recommended for testing)

 2. Installation
 Clone the repository: